 - 1 tbsp chopped green chilis (optional)

 In a medium pan over high heat, add 1/2 cup sesame oil.

 Add the cooked spices to a spice grinder and pulse until coarsely ground.
-Add this to the lemon chutney and stir the mixture thoroughly.
+Add this to the preserved lemon pieces, add orange zest, and stir the mixture thoroughly.

 Add 2 cups of sesame oil and mix again very well.

 Store in a glass bottle and use as a topping for the pasta any time.
 You can also use this as a spread for starters or add this to a salad.